The mission of the Mead Witter School of Music is:

 No more than 6 credits may be approved for graduate coursework taken at other institutions.

-M.M. students who fail to make satisfactory progress in any of the four following areas: grades, course load, time constraints, or exams, will be notified in writing by the DGS.
+MM students who fail to make satisfactory progress in any of the four following areas: grades, course load, time limits, or exams, will be notified in writing by the director of graduate studies.
 At the end of the second semester of failing to make satisfactory progress the student is placed on probation effective the next semester.
 This action suspends financial aid (but does not affect loans or work-study).
 See details in the Satisfactory Progress for Master's Students.

 All programs provide for faculty from several disciplines to follow the student’s progress through the degree, provide mentorship along the way, and assess the student’s success in reaching expected learning outcomes.
-Committee structures differ among degrees and majors.
 The principal advisor for most graduate students in the Mead Witter School of Music is generally referred to as the major professor.
 In all programs the major professor is determined with the student's particular interests in mind.
 In music performance programs, the faculty attempts, whenever possible. to assign the major professor based upon a student's request.

 The director of graduate studies is also an advisor for all graduate students in Mead Witter School of Music programs.
 Students are expected to consult with the director of graduate studies at least once per semester to determine appropriate course plans.
 Consultation is mandatory in the semester before intended graduation.